Andre Agassi: In popular culture

 In 2017, Agassi appeared in the documentary film Love Means Zero, which highlighted the troubled relationship between his coach Nick Bollettieri and him.

-Other endeavors

 Politics

 Agassi has donated more than $100,000 to Democratic candidates, and $2,000 to Republicans.
 On September 1, 2010, when he appeared on daily WNYC public radio program The Brian Lehrer Show, he stated that he is registered as Independent.